BeelGroup/Guided-Learning/notes.md

 The issue with this is that many inputs are time series dependant (i.e. how high Mario jumps depends on how long the 'jump' button is held).
 A temporary solution to this is to count the duration of the action during human recording.
 THIS IS NOT IDEAL

+If a new TRM does not lead to progression it is replaced with the next TRM.
+Replacement is determined based on the score that the human intervention is triggered at